julianeisel/Blender-HIG/README.md

-# Blender-HIG
+# Blender HIG

 Human Interface Guidelines for Blender.
-Experimental and WIP setup using Material for MkDocs
+Experimental and WIP setup using Material for MkDocs.